-capacity due to contemporaneous morbidity.
-As such, crises of primarily economic origin, such as historical recessions-and in particular, the Great Depression-may make the best analogues: while the coronavirus pandemic is a public health crisis, to be sure, it has manifested above all as a massive economic disruption, both in terms of magnitude and reach.
-Accordingly, we might want to think about its health and human capital consequences through this "livelihoods" channel as well.
+best analogues: while the coronavirus pandemic is a public health crisis, to be sure, it has manifested above all as a massive economic disruption, both in terms of magnitude and reach.32 Accordingly, we might want to think about its health and human capital consequences through this "livelihoods" channel as well.
 Indeed, it is these effects that are likely to be most relevant to our current situation.

-4.1.
-Business cycles and health
+IV.a.
+Business Cycles and Health

 Beginning with short-term effects, we can look to a large literature on business cycles and health.
-These studies indicate that the net effects of downturns on morbidity and mortality will likely be highly context-dependent.
-This is because health is multidimensional, there are many countervailing channels through which local economic conditions can affect wellbeing, and because the particulars of the empirical setting-e.g., the size, nature, and origin of the shock; the baseline level of population health; and the strength of social safety nets-will ultimately govern which of these effects dominate (Arthi et al., 2017; Cutler et al., 2016).
-Recessions have been shown to improve health, for instance, by freeing up time for health-promoting activities such as exercise, childcare, and breastfeeding (Dehejia and Lleras-Muney, 2004; Miller and Urdinola, 2010; Ruhm, 2000); by reducing the income available to sustain unhealthy behaviors such as alcohol, tobacco, and drug abuse (Ruhm and Black, 2002; Ruhm, 2005); by reallocating high-skilled but displaced healthcare workers toward higher-risk populations (Stevens et al., 2015); and by limiting individuals' exposure to environmental and work-related hazards, including traffic accidents, on-the-job injuries, and pollution (Muller, 1989; Chay and Greenstone, 2003; Miller et al., 2009).
-Meanwhile, adverse income shocks can compromise access to basic needs such as nutrition,
+These studies indicate that the net effects of downturns on morbidity and mortality will likely be highly contextdependent.
+This is because health is multidimensional, there are many countervailing channels through which local economic conditions can affect wellbeing, and because the particulars of the empirical setting e.g., the size, nature, and origin of the shock; the baseline level of population health; and the strength of social safety nets-will ultimately govern which of these effects dominate (Arthi et al., 2017; Cutler et al., 2016).
+Recessions have been shown to improve health, for instance, by limiting individuals' exposure to environmental and work-related hazards, including traffic accidents, on-the-job injuries, and pollution (Muller, 1989; Chay & Greenstone, 2003; Miller et al., 2009); by freeing up time for health-promoting activities such as exercise, childcare, and breastfeeding (Dehejia & Lleras-Muney, 2004; Miller & Urdinola, 2010; Ruhm, 2000); by reducing the income available to sustain unhealthy behaviors such as alcohol, tobacco, and drug abuse (Ruhm & Black, 2002; Ruhm, 2005); and by reallocating high-skilled but displaced healthcare workers toward higher-risk populations (Stevens et al., 2015).
+Meanwhile, adverse income shocks can compromise access to basic needs such as nutrition, medical care, and housing (Griffith et al., 2013; Painter, 2010); and can cause psychological stress that in turn raises rates of self-harm and risky behaviors (Eliason & Storrie, 2009; Sullivan & von Wachter, 2009).33 While in theory, the net effect of local economic shocks on health is ambiguous, in practice, the bulk of the evidence drawn from modern and rich-country settings suggests that on net, total mortality rates fall during recessions (Arthi et al., 2017).
+In addition to setting-specific features like higher baseline health and stronger safety nets, the fact that beneficial channels tend to dominate in these settings may be in part because this evidence comes principally from small fluctuations in local economic conditions: using cross-country evidence over two centuries, Cutler et al. (2016) show that mild downturns lower mortality, while large ones raise it.34 The downturn caused by COVID-19 would surely qualify as the latter.